a-rahimi/streaming/README.md

 allocates a state variable for each of them, and automatically passes the state to each of them as needed.

-## Process multiple streams in parallel
+## Processing multiple streams in parallel

 Given a group of streams s1...sn, we could naively apply the user-defined algorithm to each stream sequentially.
 But our job is to compile the algorithm into one that can process multiple unsynchronized streams in parallel, using all the parallelism the machine offers.
-By "unsynchonized" I mean that one stream might receive a burst of updates while another input stream is stalled.
-At each time step during runtime, the program receives a packet of data.
-This packet contains updates to any number of streams.

-Our job is to convert  a user-supplied function definedo on a single stream to one that  can operate on multiple streams in parallel, with the
+By "unsynchonized" I mean one stream might receive a burst of updates while another stream is stalled.
+At each time step during runtime, the compiled program will receive a packet of data that contains updates to any number of streams for that time step.
+Our job is to convert  a user-supplied function defined on a single stream to one that  can operate on multiple streams in parallel, with the signature:
-signature:

 ```
 algo_multi_stream = Stream (stream_id, T, State), algo → Stream (stream_id, T, State)